candrholdings/reactnative-crypto-demo/README.md

 3. Adds a header file to bridging between Objective-C and Swift
   1. Creates a header file named `EncryptNatively-Bridging-Header.h`
-    1. Xcode may already created the bridging header file for you
+    1. Xcode may prompt to create the bridging header file for you
   2. Adds the following code to enable React Native Modules bridge

      ```objective-c